mdbergmann/cl-swbymabeweb/blogs/20230302---Polymorphism_and_Multimethods.md

   (format t "Good evening, I'm a student."))
 ```

-Now we have a second parameter `time-of-day` which doesn't represent a time, but whether it's morning, noon or evening.
+Now we have a second parameter `time-of-day` which doesn't represent a time, but whether it is morning, noon or evening (or some other time of the day).
 Since `time-of-day` is not a class we have to use the `eql` specializer for the dispatching, but it could also be another class.

 ```plain
 CL-USER> (say-hello (make-instance 'teacher) :evening)